 JFN has twice partnered with the Edmond de Rothschild Foundation on a matching grant program designed to expand Israel’s impact investing ecosystem.
 Congratulations to the 15 NGOs, from a variety of areas, including the Arab society, regional entrepreneurship development, impact real estate, and agricultural and food technology, that benefited from the most recent round of matching grants.

 This intensive workshop included the rare opportunity to hear the inspiring personal story of keynote speaker, Diane Isenberg, founder of Ceniarth, which invests globally in rural, marginalized places with an emphasis on agriculture, affordable housing, financial inclusion, and energy access.
 The session also explored three Israeli impact investments in Israel in real estate, impact tech, and employment.
-A video of this session will be available soon on JFN's Members-Only Videos page.
+A video of this session is on JFN's Members-Only Videos page (Israel Ideas Festival Premium Content playlist).